Note: You can access the applicable DOC policies by clicking on Policies under the About Us tab.

 1.3.C.9 Sex Offender Restrictions 1.3.C.12 Sex Offender Registration

 Do sex offenders receive treatment while in prison?

+Yes.
+The sex offender treatment program operated through the DOC is known as the Special Treatment of Perpetrators (STOP) program.
+The STOP Program consists of therapy, educational treatment and relapse prevention.
+Failure to take part or complete STOP can negatively impact an inmate's parole and classification level.
 Those inmates who are terminated from or refuse treatment while in prison may have their visits restricted, may be classified to a higher level and may jeopardize their parole release.

 Do sex offenders have to register upon their release from prison in South Dakota?

-Yes.
-All persons convicted of serious sex crimes, including federal, military, out-of-state convictions and certain adjudicated juveniles, must register if residing in South Dakota.
-Offenders have within five (5) days of coming into any county to reside, temporarily domicile, attend school, attend post secondary education classes or work.
-Registration shall be with the chief of police, if no chief of police exists, then registration is completed with the sheriff of the county.
+A sex offender must complete an initial sex offender registration (located on the South Dakota Sex Offender Registration website) within three (3) business days of coming into any county to reside, temporarily domicile, attend school, classes or to work, unless the move is the result of a DOC initiated transfer between facilities (See SDCL § 22-24B-2).
+Registration shall be with the chief of police, or if no chief of police exists, then registration is completed with the sheriff of the county.

 Those required to register as sex offenders may NOT establish a residence or reside within a "community safety zone".
 The community safety zone is 500 feet from the facilities and grounds of any school, public park, public playground, or public pool.

 Is there a list of all of the registered sex offenders available to the public?

 Yes, the state-wide sex offender registry is available on the Attorney General's Office and Division of Criminal Investigation web site.
 You can view the South Dakota Sex Offender registry at http://sor.sd.gov.